zzyzxlab/tao.js/packages/docs/src/content/GLOSSARY.md

 ## Term

-the _thing_ in the TAO's Application Context - conceptually usually a domain entity
+the _thing_ or _subject_ in the TAO's Application Context - conceptually usually a domain entity but not limited to only domain entities

 For more see [Intro: Basic Terminology](intro/basic-terms.md#3d-tuples).